-The amount you are permitted to bet per game whilst clearing a bonus varies from casino to casino but by and large, the rules tend to remain consistent.
-While you are usually permitted to place bets at the minimum stakes available (many players will do this to reduce variance), betting at the maximum stakes available is never an option with the max bet commonly set to £5/€5/$5.
+The amount you are permitted to bet per game while clearing a bonus varies from casino to casino, but by and large, the rules tend to remain consistent.
+While you are usually permitted to place bets at the minimum stakes available (many players will do this to reduce variance), betting at the maximum stakes available is never an option, with the max bet commonly set to £5/€5/$5.

-Likewise, playing a Bonus Buy feature on a slot is not permitted when clearing a bonus as not only will the cost of the bonus buy exceed the maximum bet but the RTP for Bonus Buys tend to be high, up to 100% in some cases.
+Likewise, playing a Bonus Buy feature on a slot is not permitted when clearing a bonus as not only will the cost of the bonus buy exceed the maximum bet, but the RTP for Bonus Buys tends to be high, up to 100% in some cases.

 Once you have considered the type of bonus funds and wagering amounts, it’s time to turn your focus to game selection.
-We are going to assume that as CasinoGrounds players, your primary focus is going to be slots where game selection tends to be driven by RTP (return to player) then by volatility (the risk to reward measurement).
+We will assume that as CasinoGrounds players, your primary focus will be slots where game selection tends to be driven by RTP (return to player) and volatility (the risk to reward measurement).